netgen/HtmlPdfApiBundle/Resources/doc/USAGE.md

 ###Generating from HTML

-If you want to generate PDF from HTML string, you must at least provide the 'html' parameter (in such case, 'url' parameter must not be set).
+If you want to generate PDF from HTML string, you must at least provide the 'html' parameter (in that case, 'url' parameter must not be set).
 Example:
 ```php
 $params = array('html' => "<h1>HTML PDF API is cool!</h1>")